netgen-layouts/layouts-docs/getting_started/install_existing_project.rst

 ==============================

 To install Netgen Layouts, you need to have an existing Symfony full stack installation.
-For example, Netgen Layouts can be installed on eZ Platform, Sylius or Symfony Demo app or Symfony Website Skeleton.
+For example, Netgen Layouts can be installed on Ibexa CMS, Sylius or Symfony Demo app or Symfony Website Skeleton.

 Use Composer